 Realizing these benefits will depend on continuing to make progress toward lowering barriers to homeownership and lender participation - some new, many long-standing.

 For example, high-needs rural regions have a higher concentration of households with thin or no credit profiles than other areas of the nation, making it harder for even creditworthy individuals to qualify for mortgage financing.
 We will continue to raise lenders' awareness that Freddie Mac's Loan Product Advisor® has the capability to evaluate borrowers with thin or no credit scores.

 In addition, some economic opportunities may not extend to rural areas to the level that they are available elsewhere.
-Exacerbating these circumstances, the coronavirus pandemic has been causing unemployment and underemployment to rise, primarily in service-related industries.
-As a result, many potential homebuyers may remain on the sidelines and homeowners may be challenged to stay in their homes and/or holding off on investing in home improvements.
+Exacerbating these circumstances, the coronavirus pandemic has been causing unemployment and underemployment to rise, primarily in servicerelated industries.
+As a result, many potential Our loan purchases will expand access to credit to qualified borrowers and help create affordable homeownership opportunities in highneeds rural regions.

+homebuyers may remain on the sidelines and homeowners may be challenged to stay in their homes and/or holding off on investing in home improvements.